A future working with robots mightn’t be so bad if you know how to outsmart them.

 This article was originally published by The Hip Pocket, written by University of Melbourne's Dr Greg Adamson.

-Dr Greg Adamson is the Associate Professor for Melbourne School of Engineering at the University of Melbourne.
+Dr Greg Adamson is an Associate Professor at the Faculty of Engineering and Information Technology at the University of Melbourne.
 He received his PHD from the Royal Melbourne Institute of Technology in 2004.
 His research interests include understanding barriers to the adoption of socially beneficial technology including, professional ethics, impact of technology automation (jobs, autonomous weapons,) information security (cybercrime, privacy), investment technology and Bitcoin and health technology.